kseb/TouchFhem/README.md

 # TouchFhem

-This JavaScript webapp allows to control a [FHEM](http://fhem.de/fhem.html) instance via a simple configurable touch interface.
+This JavaScript webapp allows to control a [FHEM](http://fhem.de/fhem.html) instance via a simple configurable touch interface with one single touch!
 It is even possible to display it on a very small 320x240 pixel display, e.g. on a raspberry pi.
 In my case I tested it only with the MAX! heating controllers, but it should work with more devices controlled by FHEM.

 ## Requirements